Guidance for preparing manuscripts for submission to JDR

 JDR is an authoritative international peer-reviewed Journal focused on the science of lactation.
 We interpret lactation broadly.The remit covers the dairy foods chain:

 JDR is a specialised interest Journal with a broad remit.
 For research at the extremities of this range, it is necessary that a clear link to more central parts of the remit can be demonstrated.
-For instance, animal nutrition per se is unlikely to be publishable, but nutrition that affects the physiology of the lactating animal or impacts on milk composition is welcomed.
+For instance, animal nutrition per se is unlikely to be publishable, but nutrition that affects the physiology of the lactating animal or impacts on milk yield or composition is welcomed.
 Equally, processed dairy product technology that has no relationship to any aspect of the primary production is unlikely to be publishable, unless there is a clearly demonstrated benefit to the consumer.

 JDR does not prioritise between different parts of the central remit, and it does not categorise published articles.
 Each issue will follow the dairy foods chain, so the issue will typically start with feeding related articles and finish with consumer related.

 JDR publishes Research Papers and Research Communications.
 Research Papers report hypothesis-driven research of international impact.
 Research Communications are shorter.
 In addition to international impact research, JDR Research Communications can also report descriptive studies of regional or technical interest.
 JDR subscribes to the view that good research exists in different forms and can be communicated in different ways, so the Journal does not prioritise one type of article above the other and there is no categorisation by article type.

 JDR strongly encourages brevity and clarity.
 Both Research Papers and Research Communications can be published with an associated Supplementary File that provides supporting materials, in order to focus the main article on the essential information.
 Using this option will increase your chances of publication.

 JDR also publishes Research Reviews and Research Editorials.
 These categories are by invitation only.